 Any of these options can be implemented for your EBU membership by logging on to My EBU, going to Account –> My Details and editing your record there, either to correct erroneous data or to delete information you do not wish us to have .
 If you need any assistance with this you may contact the Office Manager karend@ebu.co.uk

-You may choose not to have your name shown on Corsham Bridge Club’s website results page but if you choose not to have your name shown you may not be able to identify your own results
+You may choose not to have your name shown on Corsham Bridge Club’s website results page but if you choose not to have your name shown you may not be able to identify your own results.

 How long we keep your data for, and why?